nondejus/AwesomeUnityCommunity/README.md

 * [C-Sharp-Promise](https://github.com/Real-Serious-Games/C-Sharp-Promise) - Promises library for C# for management of asynchronous operations.
 * [Unity-Resource-Checker](https://github.com/handcircus/Unity-Resource-Checker) - Editor utility for unity to help check resources in the current scene (including active textures, their sizes, materials, meshes and which objects are using them).
 * [UnityNativeScripting](https://github.com/jacksondunstan/UnityNativeScripting) - Unity Scripting in C++.
-* [LINQ-to-GameObject-for-Unity](https://github.com/neuecc/LINQ-to-GameObject-for-Unity) - LINQ to GameObject - Traverse GameObject Hierarchy by LINQ.
+* [LINQ-to-GameObject-for-Unity](https://github.com/neuecc/LINQ-to-GameObject-for-Unity) - Traverse GameObject Hierarchy by LINQ.
+* [Unity-Beat-Detection](https://github.com/allanpichardo/Unity-Beat-Detection) - Musical beat detection and audio spectrum analysis for use with the Unity game engine.

 ## Serialization